railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_hire_new_people.rst

 E-mail communication with the applicant
 ----------------------------------------------------------------

-In 7.0 you can send message or email easily.
+In version 7 you can send message or email easily.

 OpenChatter provides a simple communication tool to discuss amongst colleagues or external contacts, either with an individual or with a group.

-You can see OpenChatter below the applicants form and you can send message or mail via that chatter.
+You can see it, as 2 links below the applicants form (Send a message or Log a note) and you can send message or mail via that chatter.
+If you click on Send a message , you can see following figure,

 .. figure::  images/recruitment_send_message.png
    :scale: 75